Seabiscuit (film): Release

-The film was released on July 25, 2003, by Universal Pictures.
-Universal distributed the film in the United States and Canada, DreamWorks Pictures through United International Pictures handled distribution in Germany, Scandinavia, and Spain, while Spyglass Entertainment acted as pre-sales agent in all other territories.
-Japanese theatrical distribution was handled by UIP separately from the DreamWorks deal, while Pony Canyon handled home video rights, with Buena Vista International purchasing distribution rights in all other territories.
+Seabiscuit was released on July 25, 2003.
+Universal Pictures, DreamWorks Pictures and Spyglass Entertainment are listed as the joint copyright holders of the film, with Universal distributing the film in the United States and Canada.
+DreamWorks Pictures through United International Pictures handled distribution in Germany, Scandinavia, and Spain, while Spyglass Entertainment took all other territories.
+Japanese theatrical distribution was handled by UIP separately from the DreamWorks/Universal deal, while Pony Canyon handled VHS and DVD rights, with Buena Vista International purchasing distribution rights in all other territories.
+Paramount Pictures inherited DreamWorks' distribution rights for the film when its parent company Viacom purchased the studio for $1.6 billion in February 2006.

 Reception

 Critical response

-On Rotten Tomatoes, the film has an approval rating of 78% based on 208 reviews, with an average rating of 7.1/10.
+On Rotten Tomatoes, the film has an approval rating of 77% based on 206 reviews with an average rating of 7.5/10.
 The website's critical consensus reads, "A life-affirming, if saccharine, epic treatment of a spirit-lifting figure in sports history".
 On Metacritic, the film has a weighted average score of 72 out of 100, based on 43 critics, indicating "generally favorable reviews".
 Audiences surveyed by CinemaScore gave the film an average grade of "A" on a scale of A to F.

 Roger Ebert of the Chicago Sun-Times gave the film 3.5 stars out of 4, and wrote: "The movie's races are thrilling because they must be thrilling; there's no way for the movie to miss on those, but writer-director Gary Ross and his cinematographer, John Schwartzman, get amazingly close to the action."